Johnxjp/never_graduate_ocr/README.md

 # Never Graduate

 Small program that uses OCR to extract the phrase "NEVER GRADUATE" from a hand-drawn grid of letters.
-This project uses OpenCV2 for image manipulation and Pytesseract is used for OCR.
+This project was an entry to a challenge held by the [Recurse Center](https://www.recurse.com/).
+It uses OpenCV2 for image manipulation and Pytesseract is used for OCR.

 ## How it works